 The Benefits of Speech Therapy for People with Alzheimer's

 I was with Mom at a hearing aid appointment and saw a poster for speech therapy for when you have trouble finding the words to say.
 Mom had been getting more frustrated with “word-finding” as we now know what it's called.
 She will know what she wanted to say, but she will get stuck on a word.
 “It won’t come out of my mouth!”
 She would say.
 We talked about it, asked about it, and made an appointment with Lindsay, the speech therapist.
-She suggested that mom see a neurologist to get a “baseline” exam.
+She suggested that mom see a healthcare-team-specialists baseline exam.
 So, ok, we did.

 Taking the baseline exam